sejungkwak/work-time/README.md

 - _Google Calendar_ Events Duplication

-    - Error: The calendar events updated multiple times for the same absence occasionally.
+    - Error: The calendar events were updated multiple times for the same absence occasionally.
     - _Google Apps Script_ was used to update absences in the calendar from the `absence_requests` worksheets.
 The calendar needs to be updated as per the admin's approval/rejection and/or an employee's cancellation.
 When I first executed the code, the same events were added multiple times at the same time.
 I added some code to delete all events if there are any, before executing the code that adds events to the calendar.
 However, it does not delete future events sometimes.
-    - As this project is focused in Python and the calendar does not interrupt performance, I decided not to pursue it any further.
+    - As this project is focused on Python and the calendar does not interrupt the performance, I decided not to pursue it any further.

 [Back To **Table of Contents**](#table-of-contents)